Quansight-Labs/numpy_pytorch_interop/RFC.md

 array([2, 4, 6])
 ```

-but we don't expect these to pose a big issue in practice.
+We don't expect these to pose a big issue in practice.
 Note that in the
 proposed implementation `np.int32(2)` would return the same as `np.asarray(2)`.
 In general, we try to avoid unnecessary graph breaks whenever we can.
 For
 example, we may choose to return a tensor of shape `(2, *)` rather than a list